JoshuaDoucet/wtnfStorefrontAPI/README.md

  - [DELETE] /colors/:id (AUTH TOKEN)
    - delete - deletes the color specified by id from the database.
 Response returns the color row that was deleted.

+#### Interacting with the image models data.
+ - NOTE the database does not store image files.
+Just the name and path related to image files.
+ - [GET] /images
+   - index - the response is a list of all image rows
+ - [GET] /image/:id
+   - show - the response is a single image that matches the specified id
+ - [GET] /imagefile/:id
+   - show - the response is a single image file found at the path associated with the specified image id
+ - [POST] /images (AUTH TOKEN)
+   - create - adds new image to database.
+Response returns the created image- object <br>
+     HTTP request body
+     ```json
+     {
+         "name": "product_101",
+         "path": "/public/images/product_101.jpg"
+     }
+     ```
+ - [DELETE] /image/:id (AUTH TOKEN)
+   - delete - deletes the image row specified by id from the database.
+Response returns the material row being deleted.

 #### Interacting with the material models data.
  - [GET] /materials
    - index - the response is a list of all material rows